rgrams/discworld_mud_plugins/README.md

 # User Plugins
 Plugins that do things a normal user will care about.
 (As opposed to "back-end" plugins that only make life easier for other plugins.)

+## ASCII Map
+[Download Link](https://raw.githubusercontent.com/rgrams/discworld_mud_plugins/master/RossAsciiMap.xml) (right-click and save as...)

+Shows the in-game ASCII map in a persistent miniwindow.
+You can adjust the font, X/Y spacing, and colors via the right-click menu.

+[New Beta!]
+Can also show indicators for what and how many living things are in rooms on the map.
+By default it just shows a count of how many things are in each room, but you can set up custom filters and groups to score things differently or to show multiple indicators next to each room.

+#### Dependencies:
+* GMCP Interface Plugin.
+* Map Door Text Parser module.
+* window module.
+* RGBToInt module.

 ## Easy Hotkeys
+[Download Link](https://raw.githubusercontent.com/rgrams/discworld_mud_plugins/master/EasyHotkeys.xml) (right-click and save as...)

 This plugin lets you bind any hotkeys you want from within the MUSHclient, without doing any scripting.
 The MUSHclient normally only allows you to use a limited set of hotkeys (from the World Properties > Input > Macros window) and with limited options for how they work.
 From a plugin script you can use almost any key or combination of keys, as well as the full list of "Send To:" options, like you have with a trigger or alias.
 This plugin simply provides an interface for users to add and remove hotkeys without having to edit and reload a plugin, or have any knowledge of scripting whatsoever.
 This plugin is not Discworld-specific.

 There are built-in instructions, so you just need to add the plugin via the Plugins window (File > Plugins...).
 It will tell you to type "hotkey help" when it loads.